 - It is personal, hard to share and reflective

-Getting there will take some time to develop but already we are seeing major sites like Amazon and Flickr exposing their data via REST APIs allowing for their it to be reused and remixed.
-What we are beginning to see is web sites as web services; the unstructured is becoming structured (more detail here).
+Getting there will take some time to develop but already we are seeing major sites like Amazon and Flickr exposing their data via REST APIs allowing for it to be reused and remixed.
+What we are beginning to see is websites as web services; the unstructured is becoming structured (more detail here).
 What you end up with is the web as one big re-mixable database platform upon which new applications will be built to manipulate data in ways unthought of before.
 (Potential applications)

 Helping this along the way are a number of freely available tools which make it easier to do things that only programmers could do before by allowing anyone to scrape content from web pages or feeds and then manipulate them however they like (legal issues aside).
 Here are the main contenders which I have found particularly useful:

-Yahoo Pipes is an ingenious web app which provides a very intuitive GUI for remixing content without any complex syntax – you simply drag and drop the building blocks then connect them together with pipes to control the flow and transformation of information.
+Yahoo Pipes is an ingenious web app which provides a very intuitive GUI for remixing content without any complex syntax – you simply drag and drop the building blocks and then connect them together with pipes to control the flow and transformation of information.
 In one end you plug your data and out the other end comes a variety of feeds (RSS, JSON, email, mobile).

 I’ve personally used Yahoo Pipes for a proof of concept at work and found it incredibly powerful yet simple to use.
-Whilst I would describe myself as technical, I’m not a hardcore developer and in that respect this tool hits the nail on the head perfectly; I can visually plumb things together without having to write a line of code and know that it will be error free.
+Whilst I would describe myself as technical, I’m not a hardcore developer and in that respect, this tool hits the nail on the head perfectly; I can visually plumb things together without having to write a line of code and know that it will be error-free.
 (More)

 Dapper allows you to scrape websites using a visual interface, turning the data you select into dynamic web services (outputting to RSS, email, iCal, CSV, Google Gadgets and Google Maps).
 Dapper learns from the examples you feed it and then by comparison can create a query that turns an unstructured html page into a set of structured records.
 If the site you want data from doesn’t already provide a feed this is where you’ll want to go.
 (More)

 OpenKapow is more industrial strength than the other two; more powerful but more complex also.
-It uses a desktop based visual IDE to gather data from websites which can then be processed by different types of “robots” to create RSS feeds, REST web services or Web Clips.
+It uses a desktop-based visual IDE to gather data from websites which can then be processed by different types of “robots” to create RSS feeds, REST web services or Web Clips.
 Seems to be aimed more at professional developers rather than casual users but still a pretty cool tool if you need some serious power.
 (More)